 “Promises”, a sector focusing on young galleries created less than six years ago, provides a forward-looking analysis of cutting-edge contemporary art.
-Participating galleries can present up to three artists and Art Paris finances 45% of the exhibitor costs.
-In 2022, this sector will play host to nine galleries around half of which are new for this edition.
+Participating galleries can present up to three emerging artists and Art Paris finances 45% of the exhibitor fees.
+International galleries are largely represented in this sector that is constantly renewing its exhibitors from one year to the next (67% in 2023).
+This year, “Promises” plays host to nine galleries.

 Baert Gallery (Los Angeles) presents works on canvas and drawings by American/Norwegian artist Melinda Braathen (1985) and German artist Sophie Wahlquist (1983), both of whom are part of the current revival of figurative painting.
 The first is known for her dreamlike, vivid almost phosphorescent landscapes, whereas the second evokes memories of her childhood in colourful gestural paintings at the border of figuration and abstraction, images in which faces and bodies gradually become apparent.